 And if you love a good story, download your favorite audiobook in German – already knowing the plot of the book will definitely give you the advantage of concentrating on the language aspect.

-5) Looking out the window until you reach your destination is definitely useful in familiarizing with your surroundings as well as learning to orientate yourself in the new city.
-In days where you have not much going on, hop on the public transportation that is operating overground, a tram or a bus, and ride it to the end of the line while looking out.
+5) Looking out the window until you reach your destination is definitely useful in familiarizing yourself with your surroundings as well as learning to orientate yourself in the new city.
+On days when you do have not much going on, hop on the public transportation that is operating overground, a tram or a bus, and ride it to the end of the line while looking out.
 This is definitely a cool way to get to know the city.

 Coffee and Culture?
 Ja, Bitte!

-Usually during daytime, people spend time in coffeeshops not solely for the purpose of caffeinating themselves, but also because it is a crucial element of Viennese culture, and it has been for centuries.
+Usually, during the daytime, people spend time in coffee shops not solely for the purpose of caffeinating themselves, but also because it is a crucial element of Viennese culture, and it has been for centuries.
 Instead of confining yourself in four walls at home to do your homework, venture out to the city’s hundreds of coffeehouses on a mission to find the best roast or discover the coolest places to do homework and drink coffee, one Bezirk at a time.
-If you are looking for a typically Viennese, smokey, old-school cafe, a cheap, discreet and cozy coffeeshop, or a hipster place in the 7th district whose barista has a PhD in coffee making (allegedly), it doesn’t really matter because Vienna offers it all.
+If you are looking for a typically Viennese, smokey, old-school cafe, a cheap, discreet, and cozy coffeeshop, or a hipster place in the 7th district whose barista has a Ph.D. in coffee making (allegedly), it doesn’t really matter because Vienna offers it all.
 If you can learn the irregular and transitive verbs while indulging in the city’s coffee culture in the meantime, why not?

 Overview of Useful Tips for Life in Vienna